Transgene (company)

 Transgene S.A. is a French biotechnology company founded in 1979.
-It is based in Illkirch-Graffenstaden, near Strasbourg, and develops and manufactures immunotherapies for the treatment of cancer.
+It is based in Illkirch-Graffenstaden, near Strasbourg, Alsace.
+The company develops and manufactures immunotherapies for the treatment of cancer.
+Based on viral vectors, these therapies stimulate the immune defenses of patients to specifically target cancer cells.

-The company has two technological platforms based on these respective approaches: myvac (therapeutic vaccines) and Invir.IO (oncolytic viruses).
-Transgene’s portfolio consists of four products currently in clinical development.
+Transgene has two technological platforms based on these respective approaches: individual therapeutic vaccines, shared antigens cancer vaccines oncolytic viruses.

+Transgene's portfolio consists of four products currently in clinical development.
+Its lead product TG4050, a neoantigen individualized therapeutic cancer vaccine is currently being developed in a randomized Phase I/II trial in the adjuvant treatment of head and neck cancer.

-Since January 2021, Hedi Ben Brahim has served as President and Chief Executive Officer of Transgene SA.
-The company is listed on the Paris Stock Exchange.
+The company is listed on the regulated market of Euronext in Paris.

 History

 Transgene was founded in 1979, on the initiative of Pierre Chambon and Philippe Kourilsky.
 Jean-Pierre Lecocq was the first Scientific Director of Transgene in 1980.

+Dr Alessandro Riva, MD, joined Transgene in 2022 as Chairman of the Board of Directors.
+In May 2023 the board appointed him Chairman and Chief Executive Officer of the company,.